 “I rang Highways multiple times and sent many emails without reply, not a single one," he said.

-“I was then advised then that if I wanted to look at the ramp, I would to submit a pre-application form costing £500 and at that point someone from highways ‘might’ come out and have a look.
+“I was then advised then that if I wanted to look at the ramp, I would have to submit a pre-application form costing £500 and at that point someone from highways ‘might’ come out and have a look.

 “There was no real indication of what the process would be and whether it would be worth it.